OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 #### Known Issues

-`crond restart` will start a new instance of cron at time of writing.
+At the time of writing this guide, `crond restart` will start a new instance of cron.
 If you want to be circumspect, we recommend running `pidof crond` to check how many instances are currently running.
 The output of `pidof` should be either nothing (no `crond` running at all) or a list of numbers.
 Each number is the process ID (`pid`) of a running instance of `crond`.
 You can call `kill <pid>` to stop the process associated with that ID.